This week we’re debunking six myths that impede progress in global health. Today we take on:

 These and other innovations make a difference.
 From 1990 to 2010, the annual number of maternal deaths worldwide dropped by 47 percent.
 While women still do die while giving birth, we’re working toward the day when all mothers have the help they need to deliver their babies safely, no matter where they live.

-- Elesha Kingshott was formerly a senior policy and advocacy associate in our Advocacy and Public Policy team at PATH.
+- Elesha Kingshott was formerly a senior policy and advocacy associate in our Advocacy and Public Policy Program at PATH.